queimadus/last-changed-element/README.md

 # Last-changed-element
-Display when entity was last changed in home assistant picture element.
+Display when the entity was last changed in home assistant picture element.

 ![Example](https://raw.githubusercontent.com/queimadus/last-changed-element/main/last-changed-element.png)

-### Instalation
+### Installation
 Add this repo to `HACS` as a custom repository and install it.
 You're all set!

 ### Usage